vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ## replace_between_positions

-Replaces the stated string within a path with the specified new value within a range of index.
+Replaces the stated string within a path with the specified new value within a range of numeric positions.

 ### definition